Aylesbury Music Centre Dance Band: Nick Care

-From 1985 until its demise, the Aylesbury Music Centre Dance Band was directed by Nick Care.
+For around three decades, the Aylesbury Music Centre Dance Band was directed by Nick Care.
 Born in 1958, Care grew up in Leytonstone, working in his father's shoe shop.
 Care attended Junior Trinity College of Music classes as an Essex Music Scholar, taking Grade 8 and a Diploma in Trumpet, and from 1970 to 1978 studied for BA Hons.
 Music at the Colchester Institute (then the North East Essex Technical College Music Department).
 From 1977, Care played with the Farnaby Brass Ensemble, sharing in its multiple wins of the Ifor James brass competition trophy.
 From around 1980 he also played in Brass Tacks, alongside Kathy Gifford, who became a fellow-teacher and Care's wife.
 Care qualified as a teacher in the early 1980s, spent 18 months teaching in Hampshire, and then took a position at the Aylesbury Music Centre.
 He began conducting the Aylesbury Music Centre Dance Band in 1985.

-At the Aylesbury Music Centre, Care also directed the Junior Brass band, and as a peripatetic music teacher also established bands at Aylesbury Grammar School, Aylesbury High School, Sir Henry Floyd Grammar School, and Turnfurlong Junior School.
-These groups too won a number of awards, with Turnfurlong Junior Jazz Band also appearing on CBeebies.
-Care was noted for motivating his young musicians through a delicately poised balance of encouragement and disparagement, the latter involving an idiosyncratic and elaborate vocabularly of which 'rancid' was a 'long-running favourite' term.
+At the Aylesbury Music Centre, Care also directed the Junior Brass band, and as a peripatetic music teacher established bands at Aylesbury Grammar School, Aylesbury High School, Sir Henry Floyd Grammar School, and Turnfurlong Junior School.
+These groups too won a number of awards—for example the Aylesbury Grammar School Jazz Band came second in the 1995 Daily Telegraph Central Television Jazz Band of the Year Competition—with Turnfurlong Junior Jazz Band also appearing on CBeebies.
+Care was noted for motivating his young musicians through a delicately poised balance of encouragement and disparagement, the latter involving an idiosyncratic and elaborate vocabulary of which 'rancid' was a 'long-running favourite' term.
 He was characterised by the former Dance Band trumpeter Jules Buckley as "a true guru—a master who could unlock and present to me the secrets of the musical world, absolutely without ego, and with a selfless generosity that is beyond measure".

 Care was diagnosed in 2016 with a rare combination of Motor Neurone Disease and Frontotemporal Dementia, working into 2018 while also contributing to research projects on his conditions.
 He died in 2020, aged 62.

+Awards

+In 1987, the band entered the National Festival of Music for Youth for the first time and was given 'highly commended' status; it went on to win a total of at least nine awards at different iterations of the Festival.